Andrew-Greenlaw/fs-journal/quizzes/week08.md

 <!-- enter you answer in the space below -->

 ```
-usually at the pont of publishing to npm because it will help govern all the dependincies to even run your code.
+when you build your application because the npm will install all the dependencies it needs to run without it being in vue.
 ```

 **3.** What command will ensure that your Vue code is compiled properly for deployment?